A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Previous Sketches and Processes

-This coincides with the observation in \cref{sec:preview-f-moment}, where the estimation target $\norm{\mathbf{x}}_0$ lies right in the exponent of $\E e^{iC_t}$.
+This coincides with the observation in \cref{sec:f-moment-estimation-and-levy-processes}, where the estimation target $\norm{\mathbf{x}}_0$ lies right in the exponent of $\E e^{iC_t}$.

-We note that \textsf{HyperLogLog} and \textsf{PCSA} both correspond to the pure killed process, with different couplings of cells on different levels.
-In particular, \textsf{HyperLogLog} stores $(C_1,C_{1/2},C_{1/4},\ldots)$ where $C_{2^{-j}}$s are sampled from \emph{a single process} (exactly as in the \LevyTower{}) while \textsf{PCSA} stores $(C_1,C_{1/2},C_{1/4},\ldots)$ where $C_{2^{-j}}$s are independent.
-Since a pure killed process will remain at $\infty$ after its first jump, for \textsf{HyperLogLog}, $(C_1,C_{1/2},C_{1/4},\ldots)$ will always be in the form of a prefix of ones ($\infty$s) followed by all zeros.
-Therefore, \textsf{HyperLogLog} only needs to store the length of the prefix of ones.
+We note that \textsf{HyperLogLog} and \textsf{PCSA} both correspond to the \emph{same} pure killed process, but with different couplings of cells on different levels.
+In particular, one can view \textsf{HyperLogLog} as storing cells $(C_{1/2},C_{1/4},C_{1/8},\ldots)$ where the $C_{2^{-j}}$s are sampled from \emph{a single process} (exactly as in the \LevyTower{}) while \textsf{PCSA} stores $(C_{1/2},C_{1/4},C_{1/8},\ldots)$ with the $C_{2^{-j}}$s being sampled from independent processes.
+Since a pure killed process will remain at $\infty$ after its first jump, the cells $(C_{1/2},C_{1/4},C_{1/8},\ldots)$ in \textsf{HyperLogLog} always consist of a prefix of $\infty$s followed by all zeros.
+Therefore, \textsf{HyperLogLog} only needs to store the \emph{length} of the prefix of $\infty$s as the counter $M$.